-- 1. Following a student's substantiated request, the Board of Examiners can grant prior permission to: - a. replace part of the examination programme with another course unit offered by the University of Groningen or another university in the Netherlands or elsewhere that is in keeping in with the examination programme, or - b. replace one of the examinations programme's electives with one or more course units followed at the University of Groningen or another university in the Netherlands or elsewhere.

-2 When assessing the request, the Board of Examiners will in any case focus on coherence of the examination subjects (or part thereof) and the level of the course units followed.
+- 1. Following a student's substantiated request, the Board of Examiners can grant prior permission to: - a. replace part of the examination programme with another course unit offered by the University of Groningen or another university in the Netherlands or elsewhere that is in keeping in with the examination programme, or - b. replace one of the examinations programme's electives with one or more course units followed at the University of Groningen or another university in the Netherlands or elsewhere. - 2 When assessing the request, the Board of Examiners will in any case evaluate the coherence of the set of course units (or part thereof) and the level of the course units followed.

-Article 3.9 Open Degree Programme
+Article 3.8 Open Degree Programme